Student Visa Application Process for Aruba

 3. (5) DUTCH PASSPORT SIZE PICTURES WITH WHITE BACKGROUND (35 X 45 mm)

 4. A POLICE CLEARANCE OR A CERTIFICATE OF GOOD CONDUCT issued by the country of residence in the last five years.
-This should be legalized from a Dutch Embassy or APOSTILLED and not older than 6 months.
-If certificate is in a foreign language, it should be translated by a sworn translator.
+This should be legalized by a Dutch Embassy or APOSTILLED and not older than 6 months.
+If the certificate is in a foreign language, it should be translated by a sworn translator.

 b.
-Canada Residents- certificate or police clearance must be legalized by the Foreign Affairs and then by the Dutch embassy.
+Canada Residents- certificate or police clearance must be legalized by Foreign Affairs and then by the Dutch embassy.

 c.
-Resident of India- police clearance needs to be legalized by the Ministry of External Affairs, Government of India and Dutch embassy.
+Resident of India- police clearance needs to be legalized by the Ministry of External Affairs, Government of India, and Dutch embassy.

 5. PROOF OF FINANCIAL SUPPORT: ANY OF THE FOLLOWING